Staking smart contract

 For the test we're going to use small numbers for balances, since there is no reason to work with big numbers.
 For this test, we're using 1 EGLD for user balance.

 Then, we've staked the user's entire balance, unstaked half, then unstaked fully.
-After each transaction, we've checked the SC's internal staking storage, and also the balance of the user and the SC respectively.
+After each transaction, we've checked the smart contract's internal staking storage, and also the balance of the user and the smart contract respectively.

 Running the test